jsherman212/svc_stalker/README.md

 in a few seconds XNU will boot.

 ## Known Issues
-Sometimes a couple of my phones would get stuck at "booting".
+Sometimes a couple of my phones would get stuck at "booting...".
 I have yet to figure out what causes this, but if it happens, try again.
 Also, if the device hangs after `bootx`, try again.